TAU-DB/REACT-IDA-Recommendation-benchmark/README.md

 To our knowledge, there are no publicly available repositories of analysis actions performed on modern IDA platforms.
 This benchmark dataset contains real-world analysis log in the domain of cyber security.

-**IMPORTANT: Our work is currently submitted to publication.
+**IMPORTANT: Our work awaits publication in KDD' 18.
 Meanwhile, We only provide the benchmark and source code upon requiest.**
 Please email us at **amitsome@mail.tau.ac.il** for inqueries and data requests.

 ### Data Collection